 We had an annual National Park Pass so we kept driving, but all others need to stop at the Arches National Park Visitor Center to pay the entrance fee.
 The Arches National Park entrance fee is $30 for a private vehicle, good for 7 days.

-Places to Stay Near Arches National Park
+Places to Stay Near Arches National Park with Kids

-Moab, Utah is a great base for exploring Arches National Park and Canyonlands National Park. post.
+Moab, Utah is a great base for exploring Arches National Park and Canyonlands National Park.

 We stayed at the Moab Rim RV Campark, which is located just outside of Moab but only a few minutes’ drive from town center.
 The campsites were small-ish, but there was still enough room for our enormous family-sized tent.